PlanoramaEvents/planorama/README.md

 This will be used by the docker scripts to create an instance of the database and set up an initial user.
 Also by the Rails database.yml for the connection.

+If you are installing this on a Windows machine, you may need to run the following command: git config --global core.autocrlf input

 To start the dev docker instances use

 ```